antirez/disque/README.md

 * Ability to block queues.
 * A few statistics about queue activity.
 * Stateless iterators for queues and jobs.
-* Commands to control the visiblity of single jobs.
+* Commands to control the visibility of single jobs.
 * Easy resize of the cluster (adding nodes is trivial).
 * Graceful removal of nodes without losing job replicas.